4GeeksAcademy/javascript-dom-tutorial-exercises/README.md

 [![build by developers](https://img.shields.io/badge/build_by-Developers-blue)](https://breatheco.de)
 [![build by developers](https://img.shields.io/twitter/follow/4geeksacademy?style=social&logo=twitter)](https://twitter.com/4geeksacademy)

-This tutorial is is part of a bigger group of tutorials about web development, this repository focuses only on The DOM, you will learn how to select elements from your website and manipulate them with Javascript (chage styles, add event listeners, remove elements programatically, change your entire website without a refresh).
+This tutorial is part of a bigger group of tutorials about web development, this repository focuses only on The DOM, you will learn how to select elements from your website and manipulate them with Javascript (change styles, add event listeners, remove elements programmatically, change your entire website without a refresh).

 You can [start the tutorial online](#one-click-installation) in just 10 seconds or [download the source files](#local-installation) to do it locally.

-I strongly recomend doing this other tutorials in this order:
+I strongly recommend doing this the tutorials in this order:

 1. [Introduction to HTML](https://github.com/4GeeksAcademy/html-tutorial-exercises-course)
 2. [Introduction to CSS](https://github.com/4GeeksAcademy/css-tutorial-exercises-course)